Beware vendors of art without expertise

 - First, the consumer cannot know whether the label itself is authentic.

-- Secondly, assuming that it is authentic the consumer doesn’t know if the label was originally affixed to the work being offered.
+- Second, assuming that it is authentic the consumer doesn’t know if the label was originally affixed to the work being offered.

-- Thirdly, one need hold the current vendor somehow responsible that the work is as described, not a previous generation of seller, maybe even deceased.
+- Third, one need hold the current vendor somehow responsible that the work is as described, not a previous generation of seller, maybe even deceased.

 As an example of the second issue, we need tell you that some forty years ago, in Montreal, there was a man who purchased fine paintings from reputable galleries and in turn resold them.
 But he had the originals copied.
 To endorse the authenticity of the copies, he affixed the original labels from the reputable galleries to the frames of the copies.
 The authentic works stood on their own as authentic.